Home > Technology > Camera

 It also comes with a hidden mount for phones, although I rarely used this because I’m not a selfie connoisseur.

-Fitting in With the Peak Ecosystem
+Fitting In With the Peak Ecosystem

 I’ve admittedly been a Peak Design fanboy for years and rely on their ecosystem of products.
-The tripod fits well into this system, easily connecting to straps, securely holding Peak’s plate, and stowing in the packs snuggly.
+The tripod fits well into this system, easily connecting to straps, securely holding Peak’s plate, and stowing in the packs snugly.
 That said, the tripod works with nearly all third-party plates (including longer ones) by removing the pines on the ball head.

 What I Didn’t Like: Weight